The Young and Prodigious T. S. Spivet: Plot

 T.S. receives notice from the Smithsonian Institution, all the way across the country in Washington, that he has won the Baird Award for inventing a perpetual motion machine.
 Ms. Jibsen, the museum director, believes that T.S. is a grown man, and that the little boy on the telephone is the son of the prize-winner.
 Initially reluctant, T.S. decides that the best course of action is to run away from home to receive the prize.
 Before leaving, he packs a suitcase and takes one last look at Layton's old bedroom, a shrine of dusty toys and furniture that his parents are unable to bring themselves to throw away.
-T.S. passes his sister and his father upon leaving, who are both too wrapped up in their own daily routines to notice him.
+T.S. sneaks out of home early in the morning to begin his journey.

 That day, T.S. travels initially by train, hitching a ride in one of the rail cars, where he plays and imagines that Layton is still there with him, clear enough for a conversation.
 After nearly being caught by a guard at the train station, T.S. realizes that he needs to be careful, opting to sleep in an auction show camper that's being transported (there's a life-sized cardboard stencil of a family eating dinner that he can mimic so a guard looking in thinks he's just part of the art).
 He only leaves the camper at night, in search of food, where he meets a hobo going by the moniker "Two Clouds".
 Two Clouds tells the boy a whimsical story of a sparrow and a pine tree, suggesting that everybody reaches the right destination for themselves eventually.
 T.S. contemplates using a nearby payphone to call his family, but he can't bring himself to do it.

 The next day, T.S. walks along the railroad tracks with his backpack (having stored his suitcase in a nearby electrical grid box), when a fat, mean-spirited policeman begins chasing him and shouting profanities at him.
-T.S. is forced to climb atop a separating bridge where a boat is passing through.
+T.S. is forced to climb atop a canal gate.
 Realizing that maybe he went too far, the policeman panics when T.S. nearly falls to his death, instructing him on how to climb back up to safety, but once T.S. is safe, he goes right back to chasing him again.
 T.S. eventually loses him, where he hitchhikes with a friendly trucker named Rick, a man who enjoys meeting people and chronicling this in photography.
 T.S. realizes, after inquiring about a photo of Rick in military garb pointing a machine gun at an Arab man's head, that Rick was a soldier post-9/11.
 Rick tries to downplay the experience with dark humour.
 Allowing T.S. to sleep on the truck, he notices that the boy is injured from nearly falling off the bridge earlier that day, and advises him to see a doctor.